8 Thottakkal: Plot

-As Sathya drives with Meera, she tells him that he should not feel bad for Murthy as he was a bad person.
-We are shown what actually happens in that room.
-Pandian, with his gun on Murthy's grandson's head, slips, and a shot is fired.
-Murthy, in shock, shoots and kills Pandian, but it turns out that Pandian missed and did not hit Murthy's grandson.
-Sathya grabs Murthy and fights him but cannot hurt him as he feels sorry for him.
-Murthy stands up, grabs the gun, and tells Sathya to shoot him.
-He then explains that he did not tell his family about his cancer because he heard the family speaking about why God did not take him instead of his wife.
-He then says he robbed the bank for them and that he wanted to live his last days like a king.
-Murthy also says he did not mean to shoot the child and breaks down.
-Murthy grabs Sathya's hands, puts the gun to his forehead and says he does not want to put the family in shame by going to prison.
-He then shoots himself dead with the last bullet when Sathya hesitates.
+Meera tells Sathya not to feel guilty about Murthy because he was horrible while driving.
+See what occurs in that room.
+Pandian slips and shoots Murthy's grandson's head.
+Pandian missed his grandchild when Murthy shot and killed him in terror.
+Sathya grabs Murthy and fights him but cannot hurt him because he cares.
+Murthy stands, grabs the gun, and commands Sathya to shoot him.
+Since he heard his family discussing why God didn't take him instead of his wife, he didn't tell them about his illness.
+He says he robbed the bank for them and wanted to die kingly.
+Murthy cries and swears he didn't mean to shoot the child.
+Murthy grabs Sathya's hands, holds the gun to his forehead, and vows he won't shame the family in prison.
+He kills himself with the last gunshot when Sathya hesitates.
+The film ends with Sathya meeting his framer at a stoplight.